 • If the Respondent is a graduating student, a hold may be placed on graduation and/or official transcripts until a matter is fully resolved (including any appeal).
-Hearings for possible violations that occur near or after the end of an academic term that is unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the Recipient and remain within the 60-90 business day goal for resolution.
+Hearings for possible violations that occur near or after the end of an academic term that is unable to be resolved prior to the end of term will typically be held immediately after and remain within the 60-90 business day goal for resolution.